Claremont McKenna College: Curriculum

 CMC's science program is currently offered through the Keck Science Department of Claremont McKenna, Pitzer and Scripps Colleges.
 The Keck Science Department offers a double year-long introductory science class to allow more flexibility than the former 3 year-long introductory biology, chemistry and physics courses that most science majors must complete.
 In October 2018, CMC announced that it plans to withdraw from Keck to create its own science department.

-Many CMC students study abroad or participate in one of two domestic programs, one in Washington, D.C. and the other in the Silicon Valley.
+Many CMC students study abroad or participate in one of two domestic programs, one in Washington, D.C., and the other in the Silicon Valley.
 In both of these programs, students complete a full-time internship with a business or government department, remaining full-time students taught at night by CMC professors stationed in the two locations".

 More than 75% percent of students attend graduate school within five years of graduation, and those who choose to go straight to the workforce average a starting salary of $57,156 for the class of 2014, with average signing bonuses averaging $7,905.
 Of those CMC graduates applying to medical school, 80% get into their first or second choice institutions.

+Several CMC students have received notable scholarships.

 Campus life

 CMC is known for its active party scene and relatively lenient policies on alcohol use.
 Although the college's social scene draws students from the other schools in the consortium and is enjoyed by many, it has also drawn criticism.
 A 2012 Campus Climate Task Force report published by the school described a "pervasive, 'hyper-masculine' and heteronormative ethos at CMC" and noted that "while female students are valued as friends and intellectual colleagues during the day, at night and particularly on the weekends, female students reportedly feel they are objectified targets for sex or 'hook-ups.'"
 Since 2015, CMC and the other consortium schools have ramped up efforts to reform this culture, including hiring a dedicated Title IX staff member, creating the 7c EmPOWER Center, conducting bystander training under the Teal Dot certification and the establishing a student-run advocates organization that provides 24/7 support for victims of sexual assault.

 There is also an abundance of substance-free social programming available for students, notably including events planned by the College Programming Board such as the annual Disneyland trip as well as other on-campus events like arts and service events.

 As of fall 2019, student enrollment consisted of 1,335 degree-seeking undergraduate students.
 The median family income of CMC students is $201,300, the second-highest in California, with 58% of students coming from the top 10% highest-earning families and 15% from the bottom 60%.
 The student body is roughly equally split between men and women, and 21% of students are first-generation.
-95% freshman return for their second year.
+Ninety-five percent of freshmen return for their second year.

 Students hail from 47 US states, D.C., Puerto Rico, Guam, and 46 foreign countries, including 16% of students who identify as nonresident alien.